eliemichel/MapsModelsImporter/README.md

 *If this helps you save time or money for your job, please condier supporting the work involved in here ;)* [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=DNEEF8GDX2EV6&currency_code=EUR&source=url)

+**News** (from Feb 17, 2020) A new version is available that should make the whole process easier and work on more hardware.
+It now uses the last version of RenderDoc (1.6), the last version of Chrome (80) and the last version of Blender (2.82).
+This is quite a change and if you notice any regression (like it used to work and now it does not) please report!

 Maps Models Importer
 ====================